 Some of the standard reports created by a MPS include:

 - Available-to-Promise – Presents the available-to-promise quantities for each MPS line item.
 The report is time-phased, usually into weekly or monthly “buckets.”

 - Demand Tracking Report – Provides historical data on actual shipments and order bookings as compared to management forecasts.

-- Forecast Data Report – Summary of historical demand activity, which indicates the significance of errors between forecast and actual, and provides a statistical summary.
+- Forecast Data Report – Summary of historical demand activity, which indicates the margin of error between forecast and actual and provides a statistical summary.

-- Period Summary Forecast – Forecast by line item within a product group for each period through the future 12 periods, with summaries by period for the group and yearly for line items.
+- Period Summary Forecast – Forecast by line item within a product group for each period through the future 12 periods, with summaries by period for the group and by year for line items.

-- Item Demand and Forecast – Presents several years of historical data (user-specified) and the next 12 months of forecast demand for each item.
-Typical data elements can include YTD totals, total yearly demand and quarterly totals, with comparisons by percent between items and their total product group.
+- Item Demand and Forecast – Presents historical data for a user-specified span of time along with the next 12 months of forecasted demand for each item.
+Typical data elements can include YTD totals, and total yearly demand and quarterly totals, with percentage comparisons of items and their product group total.

 - Build Schedule Report – Reports the build schedule for one or all assemblies.

-- Schedule versus Actual Output – Reports the actual output compared with the scheduled output at a particular work center.
+- Schedule vs. Actual Output – Reports the actual output compared with the scheduled output at a particular work center.

 Inventory Management 101